segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 In this case, we're specifying that we want this `track` to only go to Vero. `All: false` says that no destination should be enabled unless otherwise specified. `Vero: true` turns on Vero, etc.

 Destination flags are **case sensitive** and match [the destination's name in the docs](/docs/connections/destinations/) (i.e. "AdLearn Open Platform", "awe.sm", "MailChimp", etc.).
+In some cases, there may be several names for a destination; if that happens you'll see a "Adding (destination name) to the Integrations Object" section in the destination's doc page with a list of valid names.

 **Note:**